Make Better Decisions Together:

 - This course does not carry Teachers College or Columbia University credits or grades.

 This course is designed to take participants an average of four hours per week for five weeks.
 Each week, you will watch video lectures; review relevant materials, examples and case studies of education agency decisions; and progress a few steps in applying the cost-utility decision-making framework to your decision.
 You will have the option of collaborating with your peers via discussion boards and soliciting their ideas and relevant experiences to inform your decision process.
-You will sign up to engage in one-on-one professional coaching from the experts at the Center for Benefit-Cost Studies of Education.
+You will sign up to engage in one-on-one professional coaching from the experts from Teachers College.

 - Week 1: Introduction to DecisionMaker and the cost-utility framework